mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Long Range**
 - Threshold: 15

 Long range is farther than a few dozen yards.
 Rifles, mounted weapons, and weapons that use the Gunnery skill can reliably reach this far without too much trouble.
 Two people within long range of each other need to yell loudly to hear each other.
-Moving from medium range to long range requires two maneuvers, as it involves a greater distance and takes more time than moving between medium range and short range.
-This means that in most cases, a character cannot close the distance between short and long range in a single round, as it would take three maneuvers (one for short to medium, plus two for medium to long).
+Moving from medium range to long range requires two actions, as it involves a greater distance and takes more time than moving between medium range and short range.
+This means that in most cases, a character cannot close the distance between short and long range in a single round, as it would take three actions (one for short to medium, plus two for medium to long).

 **Extrem Range**
 - Threshold: 20